HepaGam B Dosage

 Prevention of Hepatitis B recurrence following liver transplantation

-The first dose should be administered concurrently with the grafting of the transplanted liver (the anhepatic phase) with subsequent dosing as recommended in Table 1.
+Administer the first dose of HepaGam B during the grafting of the transplanted liver (the anhepatic phase) with subsequent dosing as recommended in Table 1.

 |First dose||Daily from Day 1-7||Every two weeks from Day 14||Monthly|